dja001/domutils/docs/radarTutorialIndex.rst

    radarTutorial

-This tutorial demonstrates the different operations that can be performed.
+This tutorial demonstrates how to process batches of observations and perform nowcasting-based time interpolation.

 .. toctree::
    :maxdepth: 3